A guide to your dental benefits

 If they answer yes, then you could find yourself paying less out-of-pocket as the fees in that guide are, on average, lower.

-While dentists can charge varying fees for dental services, our most recent data shows that approximately half of Alberta dentists were charging according to the current Alberta Dental Association and College (ADA&C) fee guide.
+While dentists can charge varying fees for dental services, our most recent data shows that approximately half of Alberta dentists were charging according to the current Alberta Dental Association (ADA) fee guide.

-If you are unable to determine if the dentist charges according to the ADA&C fee guide, here are the fees of a few common procedures you can ask about specifically.
+If you are unable to determine if the dentist charges according to the ADA fee guide, here are the fees of a few common procedures you can ask about specifically.

 This will help you determine what is covered by your plan and what you will pay out-of-pocket prior to receiving treatment.